 High-intensity sugar substitute to taste, such as liquid sucralose, stevia, or

-monk fruit (Recipe was tested 6 drops EZ-Sweetz)
+monk fruit (Recipe was tested with 6 drops EZ-Sweetz)

 1 raw egg yolk, preferably from a pasteurized egg, optional (but good!)